 John von Neumann was a Hungarian-American mathematician, physicist, and polymath.
 A child prodigy, by the age of eight he was familiar with calculus and knew Ancient Greek.

-Von Neumann joined the Manhattan Project in 1943, working on the immense number of calculations needed to build the atomic bomb.
+Von Neumann became a naturalized citizen of the US in 1937, while a professor at the Institute for Advanced Study.
+He joined the Manhattan Project in 1943, working on the immense number of calculations needed to build the atomic bomb.
 He showed that the implosion design, which would later be used in the Trinity and Fat Man bombs, was likely faster and more efficient than the gun design.
 Von Neumann's principal contribution to the Project was the concept and design of the explosive lenses used in the implosion bombs.

 Von Neumann was also included in the target selection committee responsible for choosing the Japanese cities of Hiroshima and Nagasaki as the first targets for the atomic bomb.
 He oversaw the computations related to the expected size of the bomb blasts, estimated death tolls, and the distance above the ground at which the bombs should be detonated for maximum effect.

 After the Manhattan Project, von Neumann worked closely with Edward Teller and Klaus Fuchs to solve problems related to the development of the hydrogen bomb.

 Von Neumann's contributions to science, mathematics, and early computing are countless.
 His gift for applied mathematics took his works in directions that influenced quantum theory, automata theory, economics, and even defense planning.
 Von Neumann is considered the father of game theory, which has had a broad influence in fields ranging from economics to evolutionary biology.